damianhakert/damianhakert.github.io/source/_posts/2015-12-10-getting-started-with-gitlab-and-gitlab-ci.markdown

 This is the start of a series of posts to get you started with GitLab and GitLab CI.

-In this first post we will explain what CI is, why and how to use it effectively with GitLab and we will briefly explore a higher overview of the components that make GitLab and GitLab CI work together.
+In this first post we will explain what CI is, why use it and we will briefly explore a higher overview of the components that make GitLab and GitLab CI work together.

 Let's dive in!